 Closed Thanksgiving, Christmas, and New Year’s Day.

 Please note that starting January 2, 2022, the museum will close at 5 p.m.

 Art Institute of Chicago; 111 South Michigan Ave, Chicago, IL 60603, artic.edu

 Getting to the Art Institute

-Located at Adams and Michigan the Art Institute is accessible from nearly every train line as well as several buses.
+Located at Adams and Michigan, the Art Institute of Chicago is accessible from nearly every train line as well as several buses.
 Nearby parking is available in the Millennium Garages.
 Find discounted parking with SpotHero:

 The Art Institute of Chicago not only houses treasures, it is one of Chicago’s finest treasures.
 Its continued excellence and growth secures its place as one of the premiere art museums in the world.